Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Introduction

 The structure of this paper is as follows: Section~\ref{sec:model} introduces the necessary models for discussion and presents the expression for the OMIT response in the presence of gravitational driving.
 Section~\ref{sec:results} assumes a set of plausible experimental parameters to illustrate the main phenomena and analyzes the effects of varying system parameters.
 Section~\ref{sec:DS} discusses the advantages of dynamic gravity sensing compared to static gravity sensing.
+Section~\ref{sec:sensitivity} discusses the sensitivity of the proposed system.
 Section~\ref{sec:conclusion} is the conclusion.